-Today is July 26 and the Navigate the Chaos question of the day to consider is “how often do you choose fear over understanding?”
+Today is July 26 and the Navigate the Chaos question of the day to consider is “how often do you seek to understand instead of being fearful?”
 Navigating the chaos, will at some point, require you to choose between fear and understanding.
 Those who aggressively pursue their dreams deal with this decision more than others who walk slowly upon the path.
 Either way is fine as there is no right or wrong.
 But do recognize some people simply have more experience confronting their fear.
 Like almost everything else in life, the more you practice something the better you are likely to handle it in the future.

 The French Physicist Marie Curie once wrote: “Nothing in life is to be feared.
-It is only to be understood.”
+It is only to be understood.
+Now is the time to understand more, so that we may fear less.”
 People who successfully navigate the chaos intentionally choose understanding as a function over fear.
 Curie had to overcome barriers that were placed in her way because she was a woman, in both her native and her adoptive country.

 As she addressed challenges in both her personal and professional life Curie maintained a life-long commitment to understanding.
 As a child Curie took after her father, Wladyslaw, a math and physics instructor.
 A top student in her secondary school, Curie could not attend the men-only University of Warsaw.
 She instead continued her education in Warsaw's "floating university," a set of underground, informal classes held in secret.

 Both Curie and her sister Bronya dreamed of going abroad to earn an official degree, but they lacked the financial resources to pay for more schooling.
 Undeterred, Curie worked out a deal with her sister.
 She would work to support Bronya while she was in school and Bronya would return the favor after she completed her studies.
 For roughly five years, Curie worked as a tutor and a governess.
 She used her spare time to study, reading about physics, chemistry, and math.